chapman-cpsc-230/hw3-benav115/INSTRUCTIONS.md

 # Instructions

-This assignement is due on Friday March 11 at 8:00AM.
+This assignment is due on Friday March 11 at 8:00AM.
 I will start grading on Friday morning.
 I suggest you plan to submit the work no later than Thursday evening.

 ## This Assignment